Adding a Cloudera Base on premises cluster as a Classic Cluster

 Register a Cloudera Base on premises cluster as a classic cluster using Cloudera Manager so that you can use the Base cluster in your hybrid environment as the Data Lake.

-- All the clusters must meet the requirements identified in Prerequisites for adding classic clusters.
+- All the clusters must meet the requirements described in Prerequisites for adding classic clusters.

 - Log in to Cloudera Management Console.